Willy van der Kuijlen: International career

 Because of these issues, Van der Kuijlen retired from international football in 1975, but retracted this decision a year later after a talk with the coach.
 In the 1970s, Van der Kuijlen sporadically played for The Netherlands.
 In 1975, he scored three times in a Euro 1976 qualifying match against Finland, bringing his goal tally to seven.
 In October 1977, he played his twenty-second and final cap in an away match against Northern Ireland; he came on as a substitute for Cruyff in the 71st minute.

+Despite their apparent rivalry on the pitch, Van der Kuijlen said that he never had any personal issues with Cruyff, testifying that they even once celebrated Carnival together with their wives in the late 1960s.
+Van der Kuijlen was also selected by Cruyff for the Dutch squad of the 20th century and they both participated in the Match of the Century, a testimonial against a squad of best foreign players that played in the Eredivisie, on 21 December 1999.

 Style of play

 Van der Kuijlen usually played in the playmaker or second striker position.
 He would often drop into the midfield in an attempt to control the game from there.
 Although Van der Kuijlen was right-footed at first, he trained to become a two-footed player.
 He was famed for his shot power and technical abilities; his powerful shot earned him the nickname ‘Skiete Willy’ (‘Shoot, Willy’ in regional, eastern North Brabant vernacular).
 After Ralf Edström joined PSV in 1974, he and Van der Kuijlen formed an effective duo.
 The partnership's trademark was Edström receiving a long ball with his head and delivering it to Van der Kuijlen, who would stand just outside the penalty box for an attempt at goal.
 Later in his career, he would form a new partnership with Harry Lubse.
 Van der Kuijlen rarely headed a ball or tackled a player.
 As a consequence, Van der Kuijlen only received one yellow card in his entire career.
 Van der Kuijlen acknowledged his lack of defensive skills, but mentioned that "Rijvers took care of that by letting other team members compensate that".
 It enabled him to excel in the attacking part.